With Steve Cohen writing checks, $ky's the limit for Mets

 For all those who wondered what would happen if a mega-billionaire Mets fan bought the franchise, now you know.

-It’s like the guy from Shea’s upper deck, wearing the Koosman jersey, hit Powerball and moved into the owner’s suite at Citi Field.
+It’s as if the guy from Shea Stadium’s upper deck wearing the Koosman jersey hit Powerball and moved into the owner’s suite at Citi Field.
 Two-plus years into Steve Cohen’s Flushing reign, the hedge-fund titan has brought that fantasy to life — perhaps even exceeding the withering dreams left for dead during the latter seasons of the Wilpon Era.

-Because this isn’t about merely wanting the Mets to win, as Fred and Jeff certainly did.
-What Cohen is doing — and his fellow owners surely feared — is trying to build a World Series champ with almost zero regard for any financial concerns or payroll braking mechanisms.
+Because this isn’t about merely wanting the Mets to win, as Fred and Jeff Wilpon certainly did.
+What Cohen is doing — and his fellow owners surely feared — is trying to build a World Series champion with almost zero regard for any financial concerns or payroll-braking mechanisms.

 In his first spring, Cohen handed over a record $341 million extension to Francisco Lindor six months short of his free agency, without another bidder in the derby.
 The following winter, he invested another $265 million — coincidentally after being left at the contract altar by Steven Matz — despite the turbulence of MLB’s labor war.

 Which brings us to this current offseason, and specifically the past four days.
 Cohen made his previous spending habits look like rummaging through his pockets to buy a bagel and coffee.
-Not only did Cohen make Edwin Diaz the highest-paid relief pitcher in history with a $102 million contract just a matter of hours after the World Series ended, he scooped up four more free agents — Justin Verlander, Brandon Nimmo, Jose Quintana and David Robertson — before everyone could make it home from MLB’s Winter Meetings in San Diego.
+He not only made Edwin Diaz the highest-paid relief pitcher in history with a $102 million contract just a matter of hours after the World Series ended but scooped up four more free agents — Justin Verlander, Brandon Nimmo, Jose Quintana and David Robertson — before some made it home from MLB’s winter meetings in San Diego.

+All told, that’s roughly $386 million, long before most of us have even started our holiday shopping.
+And that’s before tacking on the penalties involved.

-According to FanGraphs’ 2023 payroll estimations, the Mets are currently at $335 million (factoring in arbitration projections) for Competitive Balance Tax purposes, a dizzying sum which already has skyrocketed past that top fourth tier of $293 million.
+According to FanGraphs’ 2023 payroll estimations, the Mets are at $335 million (factoring in arbitration projections) for Competitive Balance Tax purposes, a dizzying sum that already has skyrocketed past that top fourth tier of $293 million.
 As a result, Cohen would be on the hook for $67.2 million in taxes alone — more than the entire payrolls of the A’s, Orioles and Pirates.
-Also, the Mets are coming off a ’22 season with a tax bill of nearly $30 million.
+Also, the Mets are coming off a 2022 season with a tax bill of nearly $30 million.

-Keep in mind, it’s only Dec.
-9, and there are plenty of free agents still available, so Cohen likely isn’t finished.
+Keep in mind, it’s only early December and plenty of free agents remain available, so Cohen likely isn’t finished.
 The Mets have their eye on Japanese ace Kodai Senga, whose value ticks higher by the day in this inflated pitching market.
 Logically, you’d assume that the Mets don’t need to chase Carlos Rodon for the rotation, but can you ever rule anything out for these Cohen Mets?

 “I think the biggest takeaway here is that Steve’s committed to winning,” Eppler said this week in San Diego.
 “He talked about that in his introductory press conference.
 He talked about that again last year shortly after I got hired.
 That commitment remains very evident to this day.”

-It just so happened the Mets closed the deal for the fan-favorite Nimmo on the same day Jacob deGrom was unveiled wearing a Rangers’ cap and jersey at Globe Life Field.
+It just so happened the Mets closed the deal for fan favorite Nimmo on the same day Jacob deGrom was unveiled wearing a Rangers cap and jersey at Globe Life Field.
 Rewinding a bit further, Cohen threw bags of cash at Verlander only 72 hours after deGrom officially spurned the Mets, going to Texas on a five-year, $185 million contract that not even the sport’s richest owner was willing to touch.

 Maybe there will come a day when Cohen does dial it back some.
 The problem with the Mets now is that they’re still in the process of rebuilding the farm system, with only Francisco Alvarez and Brett Baty close to contributing at the major-league level.
 That’s also handcuffed them on the trade market, as Eppler has been reluctant to deal the very few blue-chippers the organization does have, shutting down a more cost-efficient route toward upgrading Buck Showalter’s roster.